Tamanna5/Resume-Screening-App/README.md

 3. Use the web interface to:
     - Paste resume text or upload a file (PDF, DOCX, or TXT)
     - View the predicted job category

-4. You can also use the REST API:
-    - POST to `/classify` with JSON: `{ "resume": "your resume text" }`

 ## Project Structure